pedro-isacss/mouseee/README.md

 </p>

 <p align="center">
-  Mouseee replaces the browser's default cursor with a custom cursor.
+  A simple custom cursor that leaves a temporary trail wherever it goes.
 </p>

 ---------------------